MikeDacre/fyrd/index.md

 ### What is *Fyrd*?

-*Fyrd* is a library for Python 2.7+/3.4+ that allows easy multiprocessing-style parallelization using a batch system backend.
-Right now it supports [torque](http://www.adaptivecomputing.com/products/open-source/torque/) and [slurm](https://slurm.schedmd.com/), but because it is written in a modular way, any batch system can be added.
-To request your batch system be added, please email requests@fyrd.science or [submit and issue on the github page]({{ site.github.repository_url }}/issues).
+*Fyrd* is a library for Python 2.7+/3.4+ that allows easy multiprocessing-style parallelization using a batch system back end.
+Right now it supports [torque](http://www.adaptivecomputing.com/products/open-source/torque/) and [slurm](https://slurm.schedmd.com/), with a local, multiprocessing based, fallback.
+Because it is written in a modular way, however, any batch system can be added.
+To request your batch system be added, please email requests@fyrd.science or [submit an issue on the github page]({{ site.github.repository_url }}/issues).

-To allow code porting, *fyrd* also has a fallback local mode, that is a wrapper around Python's own multiprocessing module that allows fyrd syntax to submit multiprocessing jobs.
+The local fallback mode is a miniature torque/slurm style job managing clone.
+It starts a server on your machine and that server will accept and run jobs in the same way that torque or slurm would.
+It allows dependency tracking to work, but does not implement partitions or allow the viewing of other users jobs.
+Note that fyrd's local mode is not a fantastic substitute for multiprocessing, because it uses a file-submission model that is unnecessary for local jobs, this means that there is a slight (about 0.5 second) overhead for every job that is submitted.

 ### A Quick Example